tchx84/Gameeky/docs/basics/en/index.md

         self.entity.perform(Action.MOVE, Direction.SOUTH)
 ```

-Display a dialogue to the actuator's entity:
+Send a dialogue to the entity:

 ```python
 from gameeky.plugins import Actuator as Plugin